dbaldridge-lab/htcf/jupyter_vscode.md

 ### 3. Jupyter Notebook setup

-In the new window, activate a spack environment that has been setup with the software and python packages needed to run a Jupyter notebook.
+In the new window, activate a spack environment containing the software and python packages needed to run a Jupyter notebook.
 ```
 spack env activate -p jupyter
 ```